lyc102/ifem/docs/_docs/mesh-sc3.md

     locFacec = [2 3 4; 1 4 3; 1 2 4; 1 3 2];
     locEdge = [2 1; 3 1; 4 1; 3 2; 4 2; 4 3];

-Indeed any permuation of each simplex will represent the same simplex and will not change the indexing.
+Indeed any permutation of each simplex will represent the same simplex and will not change the indexing.
 The ordering of vertices will affect the orientation and will be discussed later.